mwvgroup/Broker-Web/docs/source/website_specification.rst

 Data Access:
 ^^^^^^^^^^^^

-1. Access to tabulated data for recent alerts / object (e.g. last week or month or 10,000 alerts).
+1. Access to tabulated data for recent alerts / objects (e.g. last week or month or 10,000 alerts).
 2. Ability for users to define custom topic subscriptions
 3. User configurable subscriptions to PGB alert topics
 4. User configurable subscriptions notifications.
 Options to: